tchopper/fuzzily/README.md

 - Branch mass\_assignment: Avoid problems related to mass-assignment (this feature is now merged into the original gem)
 - Branch apply\_on\_scope: same as mass\_assignment + makes it possible to apply find\_by\_fuzzy on a relation/scope, like for example:
     Person.where('country = ?', "France").find_by_fuzzy_name(the_name, :limit => 20)
+- Branch distance: same as apply\_on\_scope + limit the returned matches to those that satisfy aditing distance conditions, using the Jaro-Winkler distance algorithm.